JBioInf/veclab.github.io/_posts/publication/2016-09-19-quantifying-social-contacts-in-a-household-setting-of-rural-kenya.md

 we demonstrated the presence of strong ties especially between school going children.
 In three of the five households with contemporaneous data, adults formed the links between the households.
 Lastly, we also demonstrated a circadian rhythm of high interactions in the early morning, noon and evening, with dips occurring in between.
 This can be explained by regular routines of household members.
 </p>

 <p class="text-justify lead">
-These results, while not easily generalizable to other contexts, are important when making considerations for future study designs covering wider populations.
+Although these results may not be generalizable to other contexts, they are important  for future study designs that involve larger populations.
-Currently, plans are underway to conduct bigger studies within Kilifi, covering schools and households located in an urban and a rural setting.
+Currently, plans are underway to conduct large studies that involve schools and households located in urban and rural settings within Kilifi.
-Results from human network modeling are important in designing interventions against transmission of infections spread via close contact, especially those that are not covered by available vaccines.
+Results from human network modeling are important in designing interventions against transmission of infections spread via close contact, especially those that are not covered by current vaccines.
 </p>

 <section>